OpenTechStrategies/torque/DESIGN.md

 somewhat redundant.
 However, the uploaded template is usually set at setup time, and Torque wants to give flexibility to users of the system to adjust the look and feel without requiring more uploads.

+#### CSV

+CSV tempaltes are similar to the TOC, but for output during the Special:TorqueCSV page.
+See below in the "CSV Downloads" section for more information.

 ### tdcrender Hook